syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 ---
 layout: post
 title: Working with DataForm in Maui DataForm control | Syncfusion
-description: Learn here all about Working with DataForm support in Syncfusion Maui DataForm (SfDataForm) control and more.
+description: Learn here all about Working with DataForm support in Syncfusion Maui DataForm (SfDataForm) control in mobile and desktop applications from a single shared codebase.
 platform: Maui
 control: SfDataForm
 documentation: UG